 - eicosapentaenoic acid (EPA), which commonly occurs in marine sources

 - docosahexaenoic acid (DHA), which also occurs in marine sources

 Many people believe that omega-3, which is available over the counter as a supplement, can stave off a multitude of chronic conditions, such as cardiovascular disease and cancer.

 There is a general assumption that boosting the intake of PUFAs boosts health, but as the authors of one of the new reviews write, these beliefs are “scientifically controversial.”

 The authors set out to examine some of these theories.

 Over the years, a number of studies have looked for links between omega-3 intake and cancer.
 To date, the findings have been contradictory.

 To draw a clearer picture, the authors conducted a review of existing research.
-They have now published their findings in the British Journal of Cancer.
+They have now published their findings in the

 In all, the scientists took data from 47 randomized control trials that included 108,194 participants.
 They investigated whether or not omega-3, omega-6 (which is another essential fatty acid), or total PUFA intake might influence the risk of cancer incidence, breast cancer, or prostate cancer.